DistrictDataLabs/yellowbrick/docs/quickstart.rst

 If you're new to Yellowbrick, this guide will get you started and help you include visualizers in your machine learning workflow.
 Before we get started, however, there are several notes about development environments that you should consider.

 Yellowbrick has two primary dependencies: `Scikit-Learn <http://scikit-learn.org/>`_ and `Matplotlib <http://matplotlib.org/>`_.
 If you do not have these Python packages, they will be installed alongside Yellowbrick.
 Note that Yellowbrick works best with Scikit-Learn version 0.18 or later and Matplotlib version 2.0 or later.
-Both of these packages require some C code to be compiled, which can be difficult on some systems like Windows.
+Both of these packages require some C code to be compiled, which can be difficult on some systems, like Windows.
 If you're having trouble, try using a distribution of Python that includes these packages like `Anaconda <https://anaconda.org>`_.

-Yellowbrick is also most commonly used inside of a `Jupyter Notebook <http://jupyter.org/>`_ alongside `Pandas <http://pandas.pydata.org/>`_ data frames.
+Yellowbrick is also commonly used inside of a `Jupyter Notebook <http://jupyter.org/>`_ alongside `Pandas <http://pandas.pydata.org/>`_ data frames.
 Notebooks make it especially easy to coordinate code and visualizations, however you can also use Yellowbrick inside of regular Python scripts, either saving figures to disk or showing figures in a GUI window.
 If you're having trouble with this, please consult Matplotlib's `backends documentation <https://matplotlib.org/faq/usage_faq.html#what-is-a-backend>`_.

 ..
-NOTE:: Jupyter, Pandas, and other ancilliary libraries like NLTK for text visualizers are not installed with Yellowbrick and must be installed separately.
+NOTE:: Jupyter, Pandas, and other ancillary libraries like NLTK for text visualizers are not installed with Yellowbrick and must be installed separately.

 Installation
 ------------

-Yellowbrick is compatible with Python 2.7 or later but it is preferred to use Python 3.5 or later to take full advantage of all functionality.
+Yellowbrick is compatible with Python 2.7 or later, but it is preferred to use Python 3.5 or later to take full advantage of all functionality.
 The simplest way to install Yellowbrick is from PyPI_ with pip_, Python's preferred package installer.

 .. code-block:: bash